-- 1 For indices and asset class models, return estimates are based on the product of risk factor exposures and projected risk factor premia that rely on historical data valuation metrics, and qualitative inputs from senior PIMCO investment professionals. - 2 PIMCO's estimate of volatility over the secular horizon - 3 The Sharpe ratio calculation is as follows: (estimated asset return estimated cash return)/estimated asset volatility.
-Estimated cash return = 3.5%. - 4 Model risk factor exposures are based on analysis of historical index data, third party academic research and/or qualitative inputs from senior PIMCO investment professionals.
+- 1 For indices and asset class models, return estimates are based on the product of risk factor exposures and projected risk factor premia which rely on historical data valuation metrics and qualitative inputs from senior PIMCO investment professionals. - 2 PIMCO's estimate of volatility over the secular horizon

+3 The Sharpe ratio calculation is as follows: (estimated asset return - estimated cash return)/estimated asset volatility.
+Estimated cash return = 3.5%.

-We expect the U.S. cash rate to average 3.5% over the fiveyear horizon, which reflects a migration of the cash rate toward 2.75% in five years from about 5.3% in June 2024.
+We expect the U.S. cash rate to average 3.5% over the fiveyear horizon, which reflects a migration of the cash rate toward 2.75% in five years from about 5.3% today.
 A cash rate of 2.75% is consistent with our long-term view that inflation will be contained and indicates a modest real return for investors who hold short-term U.S. government bonds.

-Our annualized five-year CMA for large cap U.S. equities, as measured by the S&P 500, remains 6.8%, representing an equity risk premium over cash of about 3.3 percentage points.
-Compared with December 2023, we have revised our U.S. real GDP growth forecast to 1.7% from 1.5%, but there are increased pressures on equity valuations.
-Overall, our estimated five-year Sharpe ratios for other developed market equity markets on a foreign-exchange (FX)-hedged basis are about 0.25.
+Our annualized five-year CMA for large cap U.S. equities as measured by the S&P 500 is 6.8%, or an equity risk premium over cash of about 3.3 percentage points.
+Compared with June 2023, the risk premium increased by 30 bps, consistent with our revised U.S. real GDP growth forecast to 1.5% from 1.3% combined with a higher probability of a soft landing.
+Overall, our estimated five-year Sharpe ratios for most equity markets on a foreign exchange (FX)-hedged basis are around 0.25.

-Developed market sovereign and corporate bonds are seen earning a risk premium of between 150 bps and 230 bps over cash on an FX-hedged basis, depending on the index.
-This results in fixed income Sharpe ratios higher than those of equities on an FX-hedged basis.
-Importantly, estimated fixed income returns exceed our five-year expected inflation rate of 2.4%, implying positive real returns.
-U.S. agency mortgagebacked securities (MBS) are estimated to earn a risk premium of 2.4% over cash, with an estimated Sharpe ratio close to 0.43.
-Treasury Inflation-Protected Securities (TIPS) appear attractively valued relative to nominal bonds and are estimated to earn a risk premium of 1.7%, with a Sharpe ratio of 0.32.
+Developed market (DM) sovereign and corporate bonds are seen earning a risk premium of between 60 bps and 220 bps over cash on an FX-hedged basis, depending on the index.
+This produces fixed income Sharpe ratios higher than those of equities on an FX-hedged basis.
+Importantly, estimated fixed income returns exceed our five-year expected inflation rate of 2.5%, implying positive real returns.
+U.S. investment grade credit and agency mortgage-backed securities (MBS), in particular, are estimated to earn a risk premium of 2.1% over cash, with an estimated Sharpe ratio close to 0.4.
+Treasury Inflation-Protected Securities (TIPS) appear attractively valued relative to nominal bonds and are estimated to earn a risk premium of 1.7% with a Sharpe ratio of 0.31.

-Emerging market (EM) local (unhedged) and external bonds are estimated to earn a risk premium between 3.7% and 3.1% over cash.
-Municipal bond returns continue to look highly attractive on a long-term basis for those in the highest marginal federal tax brackets, with estimated tax-equivalent total returns of 6.9% and 8.1% for the Bloomberg Municipal Bond and Bloomberg High Yield Municipal Bond indices, respectively.

-Private assets are estimated to earn a risk premium of between 4.9% and 6.4% over cash.
-Private credit stands out with a Sharpe ratio of 0.41 and an estimated total return of 8.4%, which is attractive versus the 9.9% for private equity, considering the difference in risk.

-Finally, our CMA for the U.S. Dollar Index (DXY) is -1.4%, reflecting our general view of a slightly overvalued U.S. currency against other major DM currencies.
+Emerging market (EM) local (unhedged) and external bonds are estimated to earn a risk premium between 2.7% and 3.1% over cash.
+Municipal bond returns continue to look highly attractive on a long-term basis for those in the highest marginal federal tax brackets, with estimated tax-equivalent total returns of 6.1% and 7.9% for the Bloomberg Municipal Bond and Bloomberg High Yield Municipal Bond indices, respectively.
+Private assets are estimated to earn a risk premium of between 5.2% and 6.4% over cash.
+Private credit stands out with a Sharpe ratio of 0.43 and an estimated total return of 8.7%, which is close to the 9.9% for private equity, especially when considering the difference in risk.
+Finally, our CMA for the US Dollar Index (DXY) is -0.3%, reflecting our general view of a marginally overvalued U.S. currency against other major DM currencies.